NHSDigital/IOPS-FHIR-Simplifier-Backup/ImplementationGuideforDigitalMedicines/backup/LogicalDisplayOrder.md

 ## {{page-title}}

-The order in which the structures within the Resouce should be listed.
+The order in which the structures within the Resource should be listed.

 1. Medication Name
 2. Medication Form (*if not implied within a VMP/AMP name*)